-With a dedicated host you can have an entire server to yourself, meaning you don’t have to share resources or be limited by a virtual partition.
+With a dedicated host you can have an entire server to yourself, meaning you don’t have to share resources or limits by a virtual partition.

 Being the only account on a server enables you to completely forego bad neighbor effects, as well as complex hypervisors.
 This also allows you to fine-tune the entire environment to your liking and set up protections that are tailored to your specific needs.
 Moreover, a dedicated server is particularly useful if you need a very specialized deployment process or custom monitoring tools.

 With so much freedom of customization, however, there are a few things to consider.
 On the one hand, because you need to be able to do everything yourself, using a dedicated hosting server requires considerable knowledge and a complete access to everything, which can significantly increase your costs.
-On the other hand, if there’s any faulty hardware dedicated servers need someone to go and physically replace it, meaning that that it will take longer to be fixed.
+On the other hand, if there’s any faulty hardware dedicated servers need someone to go and physically replace it, meaning that that it will take longer to fix.

 Therefore, dedicated hosting is a great option if in addition to a very large monthly traffic, your website requires a lot of resources.
 But you should keep in mind that you will either need to have the technical capabilities to build a hosting environment from scratch, or be able to afford to hire a system administrator to do it for you.